What is an opioid?

 Fentanyl is 50 times more potent than heroin and 100 times more potent than morphine.
-Carfentanil, an extremely potent fentanyl analog, is estimated to be 10,000 times more potent than morphine.
 Pharmaceutical fentanyl is prescribed to manage severe pain.
-Illegally manufactured fentanyl is available in counterfeit pills or mixed with heroin and/or cocaine.4 According to the Drug Enforcement Administration, "Fentanyl is the most prevalent and the most significant synthetic opioid threat to the United States."
-(May 2018) Overdoses related to use of synthetic marijuana laced with fentanyl have also been reported recently.
+Illicitly manufactured fentanyl is available in counterfeit pills or mixed with heroin and/or cocaine.3 In May of 2018, the Drug Enforcement Administration (DEA) stated, "Fentanyl is the most prevalent and the most significant synthetic opioid threat to the United States."

 Opioid Use Disorder Symptoms

-Opioids produce high levels of positive reinforcement, increasing the odds that people will continue using them despite negative resulting consequences.
-Opioid use disorder is a chronic lifelong disorder, with serious potential consequences including disability, relapses, and death.
-The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition describes opioid use disorder as a problematic pattern of opioid use leading to problems or distress, with at least two of the following occurring within a 12-month period:
+Opioids produce feelings of euphoria which increase the odds that people will continue using them despite negative consequences.
+Opioid use disorder (OUD) is a chronic disorder, with serious potential consequences including disability, relapses and death.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM 5-TR) describes opioid use disorder as a problematic pattern of opioid use leading to problems or distress, with at least two of the following occurring within a 12-month period:

 - Taking larger amounts or taking drugs over a longer period than intended.